VDA5050/VDA5050/VDA5050_EN_V1.md

 - Topic (order or instantAction)
 - orderId and orderUpdateId if error was caused by an order update
 - actionId if error was caused by an action
-- List of parameters if error was caused by erroneour action parameters
+- List of parameters if error was caused by erroneous action parameters

 If an action cannot be completed because of external factors (e.g. no load at expected position), the actionId should be referenced.